atampy25/simple-mod-framework/docs/Mod Manager.md

-# Mod Manager
-The framework comes with a mod manager GUI.
-It is capable of managing load orders and importing RPKG and framework.zip mods.
+The framework comes with a GUI mod manager - you're looking at it.
+It is capable of managing load orders, importing RPKG and framework.zip mods and helping in the creation of your own mods.

-## framework.zip
+## Framework ZIP files
-A framework.zip file is extracted directly to the `Mods` folder.
+A framework zip file is extracted directly to the `Mods` folder.
 For example, if you are packaging `MyAmazingMod`:
 ```
 MyAmazingMod/
 ├─ manifest.json